 Business lines of credit are a form of revolving credit: flexible pools of money that your business can dip into on an as-needed basis.
 Once you’re approved, you can keep a line of credit in your back pocket and use it over and over, paying back each draw on its own schedule.
 Both banks and online lenders offer lines of credit.

-If you’re looking for a loan specifically to buy a piece of equipment or machinery, some lenders or sellers will offer you a loan for the amount of that equipment.
+If you’re looking for a loan specifically for machinery or equipment financing, some lenders or sellers will offer you a loan for the amount of that equipment.

 If outstanding invoices constantly grinds your cash flow to a halt, you can use them to acquire funding: A lender will extend you the majority of your owed invoice, and give you the rest (minus fees) once your client pays up.